Sociology-Anthropology (SOC, ANTH)

 RACE, CLASS, GENDER, AND SEXUALITY

 A survey course in the sociological field of social inequality.
-This course explores the explanations and persistence of poverty and inequality.
-Consideration is given to how dynamics of race, class and gender interact, creating historically specific and enduring patterns of inequality.
-Among the subjects explored are class, race/ethnicity, gender, intersectionality, power, elites, poverty, social mobility and status attainment.
+Explores the explanations and persistence of poverty and inequality.
+Consideration is given to how dynamics of race, class, and gender and sexuality interact, creating historically specific and enduring patterns of inequality.
+Among the subjects explored are class, race/ethnicity, gender, sexuality, intersectionality, power, elites, poverty, social mobility, and status attainment.
 While most of the focus is on the United States, these subjects are also explored within comparative and historical frameworks.
+Fulfills Domestic Cultural Diversity Requirement.

 SOCIOLOGY OF LAW

-This course examines law as a social institution that involves an interactive process: on the one hand, law is created and maintained by human beings, and on the other hand, law provides the structure within which human beings develop values pertaining to justice and injustice.
-This course examines how law is utilized to address social problems, settle disputes, and exert power over others.
+Examines law as a social institution involving an interactive process: on the one hand, law is created and maintained by human beings, and on the other hand, law provides the structure within which human beings develop values pertaining to justice and injustice.
+Examines how law is utilized to address social problems, settle disputes, and exert power over others.
 Specific attention is given to the legal social control of race, class, and gender.
-This course addresses how law permeates all facets of life from personal identity to the development of domestic institutions to the governing of international relations.
+Addresses how law permeates all facets of life from personal identity to the development of domestic institutions to the governing of international relations.
 Prerequisite: SOC 110 or junior or senior standing.
 Alternate years.

 SPECIAL TOPICS IN SOCIOLOGY

-Study of selected sociological and problems, theorists, or movements.
+Study of selected sociological problems, theorists, or movements.
 Sample topics include sociology of education, environmental sociology, art and society, sociology of childhood, and media and culture.
 Prerequisite: SOC 110 or junior or senior standing.
-With departmental consent, this course may be repeated for credit.
+May be repeated for credit with consent of department when topics are different.
 Alternate years.

 PROGRAM EVALUATION AND GRANT WRITING

-This course introduces a range of basic quantitative and qualitative research methods with emphasis on application of these to the evaluation of social programs.
+Introduces a range of basic quantitative and qualitative research methods with emphasis on application of these to the evaluation of social programs.
 Topics include observational and qualitative methods, survey and interview (structured and unstructured) techniques, using data from records and archives, and data analysis.
 Students learn about the application of the research process and skills in all phases of assessing a social policy and developing a social program, including needs assessment, implementation analysis, and evaluation of policy or program effectiveness.
 In addition, a portion of the course covers the process of grant writing in the non-profit arena.
-The class completes either a community assessment or a program evaluation as well as prepares a grant application for a local non-profit human service organization.
-Prerequisites: Math 123 and SOC 222.
+The class completes either a community assessment or a program evaluation and prepares a grant application for a local non-profit human service organization.
+Prerequisites: SOC 222 and either MATH 123 or 214.
 Alternate years.

 RESEARCH METHODS I

-A course on U.S. immigration and assimilation that encompasses America’s multicultural diversity and covers the historical significance of U.S. immigration and the experience of immigrants from 1492 until the present day.
-Comparisons between when and why groups immigrate as well as their various successes and failures are explored.
-This course is designed to facilitate an increased understanding of cultural identity, provide a forum to discuss and better understand cultural differences, investigate the mechanisms and consequences of prejudice, oppression, and discrimination on American minority groups, and to explore personal beliefs about human differences.
-Prerequisite: SOC 110, or junior or senior standing.
+A course on US immigration and assimilation that encompasses America’s multicultural diversity and covers the historical significance of US immigration and the experience of immigrants from 1492 until the present day.
+Explores comparisons between when and why groups immigrate as well as their various successes and failures.
+Facilitates an increased understanding of cultural identity by providing a forum to discuss and better understand cultural differences; investigates the mechanisms and consequences of prejudice, oppression, and discrimination on American minority groups; and explores personal beliefs about human differences.
+Prerequisite: SOC 110 or junior or senior standing.
+Fulfills Domestic Cultural Diversity Requirement.
 Alternate years.

 RESEARCH METHODS II

 Building on the research skills acquired during a first course in research methodology, students complete an original quantitative or qualitative research project utilizing one of the many data collection strategies available to sociologists and anthropologists such as field work, content analysis, surveys, qualitative interviews, experimental design, secondary data analysis, or program evaluation.
 Topic selection is of individual student’s choice.
-Prerequisite: SOC 325, SOC 330, or CJCR 447.
+Cross-listed as ANTH 430.
+Prerequisite: SOC 325, SOC 330, or CJCR 343.

 PRACTICUM IN SOCIOLOGY-ANTHROPOLOGY